NEW EBOOK! Accelerate Change Management with a Digital Adoption CoE

 6 Creative Problem Solving Methods by McKinsey & Company

-Solving Business Problems in 10 Steps
+Solving Business Problems in 10 Steps – Understanding an Organization's Root Problem

 The first step for a successful digital transformation is determining your organization’s business problem.
 Diagnosing and solving an organizational problem can be difficult.
 Too often, people try to solve the symptoms instead of the cause.

-One of the American national banks–a subsidiary of a large multinational group wanted to upgrade and modernize its planning systems to comply with data integrity regulations.
+One of the American national banks–a subsidiary of a large multinational group–wanted to upgrade and modernize its planning systems to comply with data integrity regulations.
 Maintaining up-to-date forecasts, planning, and portfolio projections is essential for banks.
 It requires reliable data and oversight to make fast, informed decisions.

 To ensure quality oversight, smooth enterprise decision-making, and real-time updates, they looked to the digital adoption platform, Apty, for assistance in driving their digital adoption process.
 With help from an enterprise DAP, the bank achieved its goal of training personnel and maintaining high data standards across its organization.